hiring-lab/job_postings_tracker/README.md

 ## Data Schema

-Each country covered by a Hiring Lab economist has a folder in this repo.
-Each folder contains the following files:
+Each country covered by a Hiring Lab economist has a folder in this repo, containing some combination of country/sector/region-level data.

 ### Country-level